SirDifferential/website/whoami.md

 <iframe width="500" height="300" src="https://www.youtube.com/embed/uqbVLlJjku8" frameborder="0" allowfullscreen></iframe>

-A few years ago we created a short film for the Kill All Audio and Lights competition at Assembly 2009.
+We created a short film for the Kill All Audio and Lights competition at Assembly 2009.
 The idea was to make a very loud and visual film that would be shown on the screen when the audience was to shut their audio systems and displays.
 The project included three graphics artists and one musician, with me mostly responsible for the landscape and props, as well as animation.